whatsapp email

 For skin benefits specifically, yes.
 Nutrients absorb more efficiently without competing with food digestion.
 The morning timing on an empty stomach is the most commonly recommended approach and the one most consistent with how the body processes vitamins and minerals.

-Does celery juice clear skin?
+Does celery juice improve skin appearance?

 Can I add lemon to celery juice for better skin results?